 Rand Fishkin, CEO of SparkToro said on “Reel Talk” that we “do have to recognize and have empathy for the fact that different people are different.”

-And that’s often the case for the customer relationship because of who works at a company and who buys the products that company sells.
+And that’s often the case for the customer relationship because of who works at a company and who buys the products that the company sells.

 “When you are working with your consumer, your consumer is often not you,” said Rob.
-“Therefore you have to use cognitive empathy to understand them.”
+“Ther,efore you have to use cognitive empathy to understand them.”

 “Sometimes we leave our own consumer experience behind,” said Priscilla McKinney, CEO at Little Bird Marketing.
 “Maybe we even leave a bit of our humanity behind.
 I sit at my desk and put my marketer hat on.
-‘OK, the client needs this revenue and this message out so I’m doing this offer or this campaign.'”
+‘OK, the client needs this revenue and get this message out, so I’m doing this offer or this campaign.'”

 But, she continues, the marketer can’t lose the connection to the consumer.
 And their own experiences on how people should be treated.
 That’s where customer empathy comes in.
-We can connect better with our customers when we truly feel what they need and how we can help.
+We can connect better with our customers when we genuinely feel what they need and how we can help.

 “When you take away opportunities for people, for kids to do that, their muscles aren’t going to be as strong,” he said, adding that technology is also distracting from empathy-building tasks.
 Empathy specifically started declining in 2001, according to studies, he said.